 Bouquet/garter toss or no?

 This tradition could be seen as sentimentally cute or anachronistically campy, depending on your style, and that’s ok!
 Overall, it’s a matter of tradition: Opting to go for it will add some action to your reception and break the evening up a bit, not to mention provide a few laughs and nod to classic wedding traditions.
 If these traditions matter to you, I say go for it.
 If you’re not the traditions type and you feel like you should do a bouquet and garter toss because that’s what’s expected, even though you aren’t totally into it, feel free to skip it!
-It’s by no means an essential part of your wedding and foregoing it will leave your reception open for more dancing, or additional unique events like performances and speeches.
+It’s by no means an essential part of your wedding and foregoing it will leave your reception open for more party time on the dance floor, or additional unique events like performances and speeches.
 The only people who are deeply involved in this event are your bridal party, so if you do opt to go for it, make sure to prep them so they’re not blindsided!

 Open bar or cash bar?